Federal Depository Library Program

 - Selected Federal Websites

 About the Federal Depository Program

 The California State Library has been a federal depository since 1895, although its collection of United States documents reaches back over 100 years before that.
 The Section has been a Regional depository, the only one in California, since the Regional Depository System was established by Congress in 1962.
-As the Regional library the State Library oversees nearly one hundred selective libraries which carry out the federal depository library program in California, and it maintains the only complete collection of federal documents in the state.
+As the Regional library the State Library oversees nearly 77 selective libraries which carry out the federal depository library program in California, and it maintains the only complete collection of federal documents in the state.
 This comprehensive collection is cataloged and made permanently accessible to the public by the Government Publications Section staff.
 United States documents issued from July, 1976 forward, and an increasing number of pre-1976 documents, are represented in the State Library's online catalog, and all titles can be found in the various card files and printed indexes available in the Section.

 In addition to the documents distributed by the Government Printing Office, the Section collects and catalogs materials from local federal agencies (U.S. Army Corps of Engineers, U.S. Bureau of Reclamation, U.S. Bureau of Land Management, etc.).
 It is also an official depository for maps produced by the U.S. Geological Survey, the U.S. Forest Service, and the National Imagery and Mapping Agency (formerly the Defense Mapping Agency).
 In addition, the Section is a depository for the U.S. Dept. of Energy, having a complete collection of DOE microfiche through 1996, when this technical material became available electronically.

 - The State Library purchases major microfiche collections and indexes to supplement the federal collections: